Azure/azure-rest-api-specs/specification/web/resource-manager/readme.md

     from: WebApps.json
     where: $.definitions.AzureActiveDirectoryLogin.properties.disableWWWAuthenticate
     reason: Property name contains WWW which is an acronym, so camel case does not apply here.
+  - suppress: XMS_EXAMPLE_NOTFOUND_ERROR
+    from: ResourceProvider.json
+    reason: Model type is not owned by cert and domain team
 ```